lewagon/wagon_rails/README.md

 $ gem install hub
 ```

-And for the Heroku repo creation, it assumes that you have the `heroku binary` and are logged in (`heroku login`).
+And for the Heroku app creation, it assumes that you have the `heroku binary` and are logged in (`heroku login`).

 ```bash
 $ brew install heroku